ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/configure-ballerina-programs/configure-a-sample-ballerina-service.md

    ```

    Here, we created a Ballerina package named `greetings` that contains configurable variables `port` and `greeting` with
    respective types `int` and  `Greeting`.
-These variables are used in the HTTP service where the resource function
+These variables are used in the HTTP service where the resource method
    `greeting()` provides a configured message.<br>
    The variable `port` is initialized with a default value `9090`, which indicates that the configuration is optional.
 This
    value will be used for the variable initialization in case the configuration value will not be provided by the user at the runtime.<br>